$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Construction of the homology classes

 \section{Construction of the homology classes}

-The goal of this part is to construct new homology classes which will lead to the topological model with embedded Lagrangians.
-First, we want to replace the immersed figure eights from the above section with embedded circles.
-One thing that we bare in mind is that we would like to get closed lifts in the corresponding covering space.
-For this reason, we will change the local system from $\phi^0$ towards $\phi^{-n}$.
-The second aim is to construct new paths, that will predict the lifts, which are simpler from the geometric point of view.
-The last aim is to encode geometrically the coefficients which appear in the homology class $E_n^N$ from relation \eqref{eq:1}.
+The goal of this part is to construct new homology classes which will lead to the topological model with embedded Lagrangians. \begin{itemize} \item[$\bullet$] First, we want to replace the immersed figure eights from the above section with embedded arcs, which will be given by circles with one point that is removed.
+One thing that we bear in mind is that we would like to get well-defined lifts in the corresponding covering space.
+For this reason, we will add $(n-1)$ green punctures, and change the local system from $\phi^0$ to $\phi^{-n,n-1}$. \item[$\bullet$] The second aim is to construct new paths to the base point, that determine the lifts, which are simpler from the geometric point of view and such that the intersection pairing is easier to compute. \item[$\bullet$] The last aim is to encode geometrically the coefficients which appear in the homology class $\mathscr E_n^N$ from relation \eqref{eq:1'}.
+In order to do this, we add an extra puncture to the punctured disk and use configuration spaces with one extra particle. \end{itemize}